 Joseph J.M Lombino.
-Mr. Lombino is co-founder and managing partner of the law firm LOMBINO ∙ MARTINO, P.S.
-In addition to his admittance to several Federal Courts, Mr. Lombino is admitted to the Bar in Washington, California, Oregon and Alaska where his practice consists of Civil Litigation, Family Law, Personal Injury and Mediation.
+Mr. Lombino is co-founder and managing partner of the law firm LOMBINO ∙ MARTINO.
+In addition to his admittance to several Federal Courts, Mr. Lombino is admitted to the Bar in Washington, California, Oregon and Alaska where his practice consists of Civil Litigation, Personal Injury, Family Law and Mediation.
 Mr. Lombino is also a member of the Tacoma-Pierce County Bar Association where he twice served as Trustee.
 Mr. Lombino received his Bachelor of Arts degree from the University of Nevada and his Juris Doctor degree from the University of the Pacific, McGeorge School of Law.
 Mr. Lombino has served as Superior Court Commissioner and Judge Pro Tempore since 1987 and is a former Adjunct Instructor at Pierce College.
-Mr. Lombino and has been a guest speaker at various seminars on Domestic Relations practice in the State of Washington and has served as a volunteer Judge for Mock Trial Competitions for the YMCA and the Seattle University School of Law.
-Mr. Lombino has diligently served the needs of his clients for over 30 years and is recognized as “AV” rated by Martindale-Hubbell, signifying excellence at the highest level of his profession.
+Mr. Lombino and has been a guest speaker at various continuing legal education seminars in the State of Washington and has served as a volunteer Judge for Mock Trial Competitions for the YMCA and the Seattle University School of Law.
+Mr. Lombino has diligently served the needs of his clients for over 35 years and is recognized as “AV” rated by Martindale-Hubbell, signifying excellence at the highest level of his profession.
 Mr. Lombino is a Fellow with the Litigation Counsel of America and is distinguished as a Washington Super Lawyer by Super Lawyer’s Magazine.

-It was with great pride that Mr. Lombino, together with Mr. Martino, established the law firm of LOMBINO · MARTINO, P.S. in October, 2005 and became the Washington State Provider Law Firm for LegalShield (formerly Pre-Paid Legal Services, Inc.)
+It was with great pride that Mr. Lombino, together with Mr. Martino, established the law firm of LOMBINO · MARTINO in October, 2005 and became the Washington State Provider Law Firm for LegalShield (formerly Pre-Paid Legal Services, Inc.)

 Randall S. Martino is co-founder and a partner of LOMBINO · MARTINO.
 Mr. Martino and was admitted to the Washington State Bar in 1995 and is also admitted to the Alaska and Nevada State Bar Associations.
 Since 1998, Mr. Martino has been exclusively involved in providing legal service to members of LegalShield (formerly Pre-Paid Legal Services, Inc.) and during that time, he has developed a comprehensive understanding of the entire LegalShield operation.